sveetch/djangotribune/README.rst

 Formats
 -------

-`Plain-text <../remote/>`_
+Plain-text
     Very light, use the raw message, ascendant ordered on default.
+Url path from the tribune is ``remote/``.
-`XML <../remote/xml/>`_
+XML
     Very fast, use the remote message render, descendant ordered on default.
+Url path from the tribune is ``remote/xml/``.
-`CRAP XML <../remote/xml/crap/>`_
+CRAP XML
     The XML version *extended* to suit to old tribune application client.
 Actually the only diff is the XML structure wich is indented.
+Url path from the tribune is ``remote/xml/crap/``.
-`JSON <../remote/json/>`_
+JSON
     Very *declarative*, use the web message render, descendant ordered on default.
+Url path from the tribune is ``remote/json/``.

 Url arguments
 -------------